Hailee Steinfeld

 Hailee Steinfeld (born December 11, 1996) is an American actress and singer.
-She had her breakthrough with the western film True Grit (2010), which earned her various accolades, including nominations for an Academy Award and a BAFTA Award.
+She had her breakthrough with the western film True Grit (2010), which earned her various accolades, including nominations for an Academy Award, a BAFTA Award, a Critics' Choice Movie Award and an Actor Award.

 Steinfeld gained wider recognition for her roles in the Pitch Perfect film series (2015–2017) and The Edge of Seventeen (2016), which earned her a Golden Globe nomination.
 She has also starred in Ender's Game (2013), Begin Again (2013), Bumblebee (2018), and Sinners (2025).
-She voiced Gwen Stacy in Spider-Man: Into the Spider-Verse (2018) and its 2023 sequel, and Vi in the Netflix series Arcane (2021–2024).
+She voiced Gwen Stacy in Spider-Man: Into the Spider-Verse (2018) and its 2023 sequel, Vi in the Netflix series Arcane (2021–2024), and Billie Doe in the Disney animated film Hexed (2026).
 She has portrayed Emily Dickinson in the Apple TV+ series Dickinson (2019–2021), and Kate Bishop in the Marvel Cinematic Universe.

 Steinfeld gained recognition in music after performing "Flashlight" in Pitch Perfect 2 (2015).
 Signing with Republic Records soon after, she released her debut single, "Love Myself", followed by the extended plays Haiz (2015) and Half Written Story (2020).
 She has gone on to release several critically and commercially successful singles including "Starving", "Most Girls", and "Let Me Go".

-Early life
+Early life and education

-Steinfeld was born on December 11, 1996, in the Tarzana neighborhood of Los Angeles, California, the younger of two children of Cheri (née Domasin), an interior designer, and Peter Steinfeld, a personal trainer.
+Hailee Steinfeld was born on December 11, 1996, in the Tarzana neighborhood of Los Angeles, California, the younger of two children of Cheri (née Domasin), an interior designer, and Peter Steinfeld, a personal trainer.
 She has an older brother, Griffin.
-Her paternal uncle is fitness trainer and actor Jake Steinfeld, and her maternal great uncle is former child actor Larry Domasin.
-Her maternal first cousin, actress True O'Brien, appeared in a television commercial when Steinfeld was eight years old, inspiring her to try acting as well.
+Her paternal uncle is fitness trainer and actor Jake Steinfeld, and her maternal granduncle is former child actor Larry Domasin.
+Her maternal first cousin, actress True O'Brien, appeared in a television commercial when Steinfeld was eight years old, which inspired her to pursue acting.

 Steinfeld's father is Jewish and her mother is Christian, and she has said that she "celebrate[s] it all."
-Her maternal grandfather, Ricardo Domasin, was of Filipino (from Panglao, Bohol) and African American descent.
-Steinfeld was raised in Agoura Hills and later in Thousand Oaks, California, attending Ascension Lutheran School, Conejo Elementary, and Colina Middle School.
+Her maternal grandfather, Ricardo Domasin, was of Filipino (from Panglao, Bohol) and African American heritage.
+Steinfeld was raised in Agoura Hills and later in Thousand Oaks, California, and attended Ascension Lutheran School, Conejo Elementary, and Colina Middle School.
 She was home-schooled from 2008 until her high school graduation in June 2015.